XPauto/Globe/README.md

 # Globe
-Globe, is a scratch alternative!
+Globe is a scratch alternative, dedicated to upload mapping/history projects!